ORCL Stock Analysis — Oracle Corporation

 Competitive Moat

-Oracle's defensibility comes from its entrenched database software, which is deeply integrated into mission-critical enterprise systems, creating high switching costs for customers.
-Its AI-powered Oracle Cloud Infrastructure and proprietary database automation tools further lock in clients and differentiate it from generic cloud providers.
+Oracle's defensibility comes from its entrenched database software, which underpins mission-critical systems for thousands of enterprises and creates high switching costs.
+Its proprietary AI-powered database and cloud infrastructure, including autonomous database features, further lock in customers and differentiate it from commodity cloud providers.

 Summary